batyaboyo/CyberMap/README.md

-# 🛡️ CyberMap.ug | The Zero to Hero Cybersecurity Roadmap
+# 🛡️ CyberMap | The Zero to Hero Hacker Roadmap Roadmap

 A professional, high-performance, and visually stunning cybersecurity career roadmap specifically tailored for the defenders of tomorrow, with a focus on **Uganda's tech ecosystem**.